derekwan1/sudokuReadme/README.md

 If you fail a test and want to see what the test is doing, click the edit button next to the test (but do NOT actually edit the test; otherwise, you may accidentally pass a test when you shouldn't have, and it'll be very hard to debug your application as a whole later).

 ![edittest](img/edittest.png)

+Some of the unit tests have multiple `assertTrue` and `assertFalse` lines, and when the test fails, it can be hard to tell which of the `assert`s failed.
+One strategy you can use to narrow it down is to click the edit test button and **TEMPORARILY** comment out all the lines in the test (using `/** <code here> */`) except for the first `assertTrue` or `assertFalse`.
+If you still hit an assertion error, now you know that it's the first assertion that is failing.
+If the test passes, then remove the second assertion from the comments and see if the test still passes.
+Repeat until you find the assertion that is causing the test to fail.

 # Playing the Game